VidemusUK/SpeakFreely/README.md

 # SpeakFreely
-An open-source hardware and open-source software mobile communications unit, aiming at usability, privacy and a modular design
+"An open-source hardware and open-source software mobile communications unit, aiming at usability, privacy and a modular design"

 It is becoming increasingly more important and increasingly difficult to find a way of communicating in private.